 Acid deposition and its effects on ecosystems is a long-standing research interest.
-Acid deposition is elevated concentrations of strong acids deposited to the Earth’s surface as a result to emissions of fossil fuels.
-Acid deposition has acidified soil and water in sensitive regions resulting in adverse effects on aquatic organisms and trees.
+Acid deposition is elevated concentrations of strong acids deposited to the Earth’s surface as a result to emissions of fossil fuels and agricultural activity.
+Acid deposition has acidified soil and water in sensitive regions resulting in adverse effects on soils, trees and aquatic organisms.
 Emissions of acidifying air pollutants peaked in the U.S. and have decreased markedly in recent decades, due to air quality legislation and rules.
-With Zhengwei Wang, a scientist from the Chinese Academy of Sciences, a synthesis of acid deposition and its effects was published in the Encyclopedia of Water: Science, Technology, and Society (Driscoll and Wang 2020).
+This year I wrote a synthesis of acid and mercury deposition and its effects for the Encyclopedia of Biodiversity (Driscoll 2022).

 We completed an analysis of target loads of acidity for protection of soil and streams of forest watershed in the Adirondacks (Shao et al. 2021, McDonnell et al. 2021; Figure 1).
 Target loads are a determination of levels of atmospheric deposition, below which will alleviate adverse ecosystem effects for a specific period.
 There were several innovative aspects to this work.
 We determined site specific targets for soil and stream recovery based on the inherent sensitivity of a watershed.
 For stream response, we developed a procedure to extrapolate the stream target load to hydrologic conditions of interest (e.g., spring high flow, summer low flow).
 Finally, we applied biological algorithms to determine the target load necessary to protect regional fisheries.
 In Shao et al. (2021) we examined the interplay between decreases in acid deposition and changing climate in Adirondack watersheds.
 This is one of the first studies to characterize and quantify the extent to which changing climate will delay the recovery of acid impacted surface waters.